Are You a Program? What Does Success Look Like?

 The biggest “success” is when it is no longer possible for a young person on the streets to say, “Nobody loves or cares about me.”
 Dry Bones’ specialty is safe and genuine spiritual, relational, and familial support.
 We hope to eradicate the experience of loneliness, lack of self-worth, and kids not believing in the unsurpassable worth God sees in them.
 We’re willing to walk alongside our friends in seasons of hopelessness, despair, addiction, and darkness.
 Among other things, our friends call themselves “throwaways,” “gutter punks,” and “outcasts.”
 Instead, we prefer titles like “friend” and “brother” and “sister.”
 It is our mission to reveal worth, value, potential, hope, and new life.

-Success also looks like the faithfulness, commitment, and life-change of our volunteers.
-It is when “Rich” or “Tracy” deeply impacts the world-view of “Jim” from the suburbs.
+Success also looks like the faithfulness, commitment, and life-change in the lives of our volunteers.
+It is when “Sage” or “Tracy” or “Kris” deeply impacts the world-view of “Jim” from the suburbs.
 It looks like softened hearts and active sacrifice of all involved.
 Success looks like real life happening in real relationships.

 Relationship, spiritual growth, and incremental life-change is a challenge to measure.
 And so we like to tell stories – and those stories involve ups and downs.